Monday to Friday – 8 – 12 April 2019

 New for 2019 – IB Course

-Maths Higher, Maths Standard, Maths Studies, Biology Higher, Chemistry Higher and Physics Higher.
+Maths (Higher or Studies), Biology Higher, Chemistry Higher and Psychology.

 Biology, Chemistry, Physics, English Literature, Maths, Business, Economics, History, Geography, and French.